-- Taught by an experienced teaching team of experts and industry practitioners, our courses are continually revised to keep upto-date with the latest industry developments. - Our content is kept current through our industry connections and links with the Hollywood Producers Alliance, the Society of Motion Picture and Television Engineers, the Academy of Motion Picture Arts and Sciences, the Audio Engineering Society and UK:Music. - You'll gain insights through inspiring guest lectures delivered by experts from the film, TV, special effects and creative industries including Oscar and BAFTA award-winning directors, producers, actors and cinematographers, giving you a unique insight into the industry. - Guest speakers including Oscarwinning sound designers and editors of films and TV series such as Apocalypse Now, The Pianist, the Frozen Planet, The Godfather, Shakespeare in Love and Harry Potter and the Goblet of Fire, as well as special effects artist Neill Gorton (Saving Private Ryan, Children of Men, Doctor Who) will give you valuable insight, career advice and networking opportunities. - Previous students have benefitted from regular visits by editors Mick Audsley (Harry Potter), Walter Murch (Apocalypse Now), Anne V. Coates (Lawrence of Arabia) and Eddie Hamilton (Kingsman: The Golden Circle).
+LINKS WITH - Taught by an experienced teaching team of experts and industry practitioners, our courses are regularly revised to keep up-to-date with the latest industry developments. - Our content is kept current through our industry connections and links with the Hollywood Producers Alliance, the Society of Motion Picture and Television Engineers, the Academy of Motion Picture Arts and Sciences, the Audio Engineering Society and UK:Music. - You'll gain insights through inspiring guest lectures delivered by experts from the film, TV, special effects and creative industries, including Oscar and BAFTA award-winning directors, producers, actors and cinematographers, giving you a unique insight into the industry. - Guest speakers including Oscarwinning sound designers and editors of films and TV series such as Bohemian Rhapsody, Baby Driver, Apocalypse Now, The Pianist, Frozen Planet, The Godfather, Shakespeare in Love and Harry Potter and the Goblet of Fire, as well as special effects artist Neill Gorton (Saving Private Ryan, Children of Men, Doctor Who) will give you valuable insight, career advice and networking opportunities. - Previous students have benefitted from regular visits by editors Mick Audsley (Harry Potter) and Eddie Hamilton (Kingsman: The Golden Circle).
+CHRISTIAN LOWES BSC (HONS) SOUND ENGINEERING Now known as BSc (Hons) Audio Engineering GRADUATED 2014 TECHNOLOGY AND DESIGN CONSULTANT